-Simply putting your rewards card to regular work is one of the best ways to maximize rewards.
+Simply using your rewards card is one of the best ways to maximize rewards.
 If you have a card that offers 2 percent cash back on all purchases, for example, and you spend $1,000 every month with that card, you’ll earn $240 for the year.

 The idea is to spend on things you would already be buying and pay off your balance each month to avoid interest charges (which diminish the value of your cash back).
-If you use your cash rewards card to pay for groceries, fuel and other regular expenses, you can make a surprising bonus in cash back every year.
+If you use your cash rewards card to pay for groceries, fuel and other regular expenses, you can earn a surprising amount back every year.

 More From Seek

 - 10 Tips for Female Entrepreneurs From Women Who Founded Companies

 - How Credit Card Interest Works